AliceO2Group/ReadoutCard/README.md

 2. `[links]`

     This part refers to all the links.
 Configuration that goes in this group will be applied to all links, unless specifically setting parameters for individual links in the next section.
-For example to enable all links with SC MUX by default:
+For example to enable all links with SWT MUX by default:

     ```
     [links]
     enabled=true
-    gbtmux=sc
+    gbtmux=swt
     ```

 3. `[link*]`